AlexHorodnic/employee-management-fullstack-app/README.md

 - **Read:** View a list of all employees and click to view individual employee details.
 - **Update:** Modify existing employee information.
 - **Delete:** Remove employees from the system.

-# Angular-SpringBoot-MySQL-JPA Project

-## Overview

-This project is a full-stack web application using Angular for the frontend, Spring Boot for the backend, and MySQL as the database.
-Java Persistence API (JPA) is employed for data access.
-The development environment is set up using IntelliJ IDEA.

 ## Technologies Used